SlavikCA/vast-dashboard/README.md

 # vast.ai Node Status Page

 Single-file Python web server that displays host hardware status (via vast.ai API) and Docker container inventory.
-Zero dependencies — stdlib only.

 ![Dashboard screenshot](dashboard.png "Dashboard screenshot")

-Goal: Use my rig whenever it's not occupied by Vast tasks.
+Use the GPU rig whenever it's not occupied by Vast tasks.

-Features:
+**Features:**
 - Display status of the rig (Busy / Available)
 - Display specs of the rig
 - Start / stop containers directly: only user's containers.
 Doesn't mess with Vast's containers
 - Display host error and sends notification

-Roadmap:
-- Start / stop containers on my own rigs via Vast API
-- Start / stop deadload as soon as host is available
-- Manage background (miner) load: stop during peak hours (1-9pm)
+- Start / stop deadload.
+Deadload is the container, which does nothing, but marks the GPU as busy, so you can use it for your tasks

 ## Prerequisites